Dos Erres massacre: Background

-The events of December 1982
+The Massacre of December 1982

-In October 1982, guerrillas ambushed an army convoy near Palestina, in the vicinity of Dos Erres.
-They killed 21 soldiers and took 19 rifles.
+By 1981, guerilla fighters in Guatemala had occupied the region that surrounded Dos Erres, in turn, the Guatemalan government would send a continuous flow of armed troops into the area to extinguish their presence, making much of the region an active warzone.
+On October 10, 1982, FAR guerrillas ambushed an army convoy near Palestina, in the vicinity of Dos Erres, about 18 miles from the village.
+22 soldiers were killed in the ambush and the guerillas made away with 22 Galil rifles and M79 grenade launchers.
+The response from high-ranking officials of the Guatemalan army to the ambush was to carry out a “punishment” for inhabitants who lived within the vicinity of the ambush.
 On 4 December, a contingent of 58 Kaibiles (the elite special forces commandos of the Guatemalan Army) was flown into the area.
 The following day, they received orders to disguise themselves as guerrillas, deploy to Dos Erres and kill the inhabitants, who were considered guerrilla sympathizers.
 Dressed as guerrillas, the Kaibiles arrived in the hamlet at 02:30 hrs on 6 December.
 They forced the inhabitants out of their homes, corralling the men in the schoolhouse and the women and children in the hamlet's two churches.
 A subsequent search uncovered no sign of weapons or guerrilla propaganda.
 At 06:00, officers consulted superiors by radio, then informed the commandos they would be "vaccinating" the inhabitants after breakfast.

 In the early afternoon, the Kaibiles separated out the children, and began killing them.
 They raped women and girls, and ripped the fetuses out of pregnant women.
 They bashed the smallest children's heads against walls and trees, and killed the older ones with hammer blows to the head.
 A baby was the first to be killed, by dumping the baby live into a deep 4 meter well, along with the rest of the bodies then after.
 Then the commandos interrogated the men and women one by one, raped some of the women again, then shot or bashed them with the hammer, and dumped them in the well.
 The massacre continued throughout 7 December.
 On the morning of 8 December, as the Kaibiles were preparing to leave, another 15 persons, among them children, arrived in the hamlet.
 With the well already full, they took the newcomers to a location half an hour away, then shot all but two of them.
 They kept two teenage girls for the next few days, raping them repeatedly and finally strangling them.
 Only one person survived this massacre, a small child who managed to escape.